michalcichon/michalcichon.github.io/_posts/2025-10-15-finding-the-sweet-spot-between-overengineered-and-underengineered-code.md

 ![A way to choose]({{site.url}}/assets/2025-10-15/cover.webp)

-There’s a moment in every developer’s career when you realize: both too little and too much engineering hurt the project just the same — only in different ways.

-You start with a simple idea.
-A few lines of code, a working prototype, a green checkmark in CI.

-Then, a few weeks later, someone adds a new feature.
-Suddenly, that “temporary” solution you wrote on a Friday evening becomes a critical dependency.
+We start with a simple idea — just a few lines of code.
+A few weeks later, someone adds a new feature, and suddenly that “temporary” solution you wrote on a Friday evening has become a critical dependency.
+Sounds familiar?
-And it starts to fall apart.

-So you swing the pendulum the other way.
-You introduce layers, abstractions, interfaces, dependency injection, test coverage.
-The code is now future-proof — or so you think.
-But no one else understands it.
+So next time, you try to make it better — adding layers, abstractions, interfaces, dependency injection, and tests.
+The code now feels future-proof… until no one can understand it, or Product comes up with a new feature that makes the whole structure pointless.

-You’ve built a fortress where a cabin would have done.
+There’s a moment in every developer’s career when you realize that both too little and too much engineering hurt a project just the same — only in different ways.
 Welcome to the never-ending dance between underengineering and overengineering.

 ---